kongara-yogesh-2004/Event-Booking-System/README.md

 User Account

-You can sign up as a new user via the "Sign Up" button on the login page, or use any created account.
+You can sign up as a new user via the "Sign Up" button on the login page for the first time and  use any created account for next logins.

 *****************************************************************************************************************************************************************************